Competence by Design Advice from Dr. Noone

 What major lessons have you learned as you’ve implemented CBD?

 Dissenters can end up being your best allies.
 In my experience, the people who thought it would be most difficult to transition to CBD have turned out to be the most active and effective in implementing it.
 Also, I learned to feed people information only on a need-to-know basis.
 There’s a lot to learn and dumping excessive information on people doesn’t serve anyone.
+Not everyone needs to know everything!

 What has been your biggest challenge in implementing CBD?